 He was born on Sept.
 6, 1907, the son of a letter carrier and the oldest of 10 children.
 His family would form a large cheering section at his races.

 He ran track and cross-country at nearby Arlington High School.
-At 20, he ran his first Boston Marathon, one of 285 male entrants running for the alone.
+At 20, he ran his first Boston Marathon, one of 285 male entrants, but he didn’t finish.
 Like the other runners, he took the trolley or bummed a ride to get to the race.
 The last time he ran, in 1992, 9,629 men and women ran for $418,000 in prizes, including a Mercedes-Benz for the winner.

 Others have won more marathons — Clarence DeMar won seven – but Johnny Kelley holds the record for endurance.
 He won the Boston Marathon twice, in 1935 and 1945, finished second a record seven times and finished in the top 10 in 19 others.

 The Boston Globe reported his bitterest defeat came in 1936.